I’ll never forget the first time I experienced these two pedals in the same room.

 What Does the Blues Driver Sound Like?

-This is where things get interesting.
-BOSS really nailed something special with the BD-2’s gain structure.
+The BD-2 comes at it from a different place entirely.
+BOSS really nailed something special with the pedal’s gain structure.

 It’s more immediate, more raw, more… alive.
 The first time I rolled back my guitar’s volume with the BD-2 engaged, I couldn’t help but regret not having this pedal on my board sooner.
 It cleaned up so naturally, with this gorgeous glassy texture I couldn’t help but love.